Oncology Institute

 impact: if costs do not bend, revenue growth alone will not get you to profit.

-healthcare compliance and oversight stay constant
+Healthcare compliance and oversight stay constant

 a multi-state oncology platform carries normal provider and trial-related regulatory exposure. with 86 clinics across five states, even routine scrutiny can become operationally distracting.